 Scott Christensen.
 What about Free Will?
 Reconciling Our Choices with God’s Sovereignty.
-Phillipsburg, NJ: Presbyterian & Reformed, 2016.
+Phillipsburg, NJ: P&R Publishing, 2016.

 Many think that free will is the silver-bullet answer to some of theology’s most difficult questions.
 But do we have a free will?

 Short answer: It depends on what you mean by free.

 For some time I have been toying with the advisability of committing myself to writing two books on compatibilism.
 That possibility has now been reduced to one, for Scott Christensen has written the other.
 And you are holding it in your hand.

 Many of the theological disputes of almost any day, including ours, revolve around compatibilism—that is, the view that God’s sovereignty on the one hand and human freedom and responsibility on the other are mutually compatible.
 Veer too much to one side and it is difficult to avoid fatalism (a mechanical form of determinism) and, apparently, the destruction of meaningful human responsibility.
 Veer too much to the other side and it is difficult to avoid serious loss of confidence in God’s sovereignty and goodness: the future laid out in Scripture seems assured only to the extent that the statistical probabilities make room for it.
 In the West during the last two centuries, these theological issues have often been associated with the name of Calvin on the one hand and with the names of Arminius and of Wesley on the other.
 Each side has been known to dismiss the other with considerable zeal and enthusiasm.